National Honey Show guidance for exhibitors 2017.

 Prize money, vouchers and prize cards will normally be available for collection from the cashier's desk from the second day of the show.
 Winners of Cups and trophies are advised that these must be properly cared for whilst in their possession.
 They are not insured by the Show.

-Points totals are calculated on the following basis: 1st, 6 points; 2nd, 5 points; 3rd, 4 points, 4th and VHC, 3 points; HC, 2 points; C, 1 point.Changes to Schedule
+Points for the Smallholder Shield and other cups and trophies are calculated on the following basis: 1st, 6 points; 2nd, 5 points; 3rd, 4 points; 4th and VHC, 3 points; HC, 2 points; C, 1 point.Changes to Schedule

 ▲This symbol indicates a new class or a change from last year’s schedule.